opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 4.2.
 Update os_password
 -----------------------

-On OTC, an IAM user password is expired every 3 months (by default).
-After it is expired, OpenShift cannot authenticate to OTC to provision volumes so you may get the following error:
+On T-Cloud Public, an IAM user password is expired every 3 months (by default).
+After it is expired, OpenShift cannot authenticate to T-Cloud Public to provision volumes so you may get the following error:

 .. code-block:: bash